MUSIC AT FORT WASHINGTON COLLEGIATE CHURCH

 For more information about joining, email Director of Music, Chris Whittaker.

 Our Children’s Choir meets regularly during the academic year, under the direction of our musical and multi-talented Director of Children’s Ministry, Eric Alderfer.
 Children’s Choir rehearses at 10:00am on Sunday morning’s in Meeting Room #205.
 All children who like to sing are invited to join!

 Email Eric Alderfer for more information.

 Connecting to the arts and one another in our neighborhood

 Starting in September, 2016, FWCC is beginning a new community choir program here in Washington Heights.
 We sing a varied repertory, sacred and secular, classical and contemporary, in a variety of languages.
 All people are welcome, regardless of faith traditions or previous choral experience.
 The ensemble rehearses on Tuesday evenings throughout the season in preparation for 2-3 public performances.

-Now in its third season, FWCC hosts the up-and-coming new performing arts organization, the Washington Heights Chamber Orchestra, who presents a varied season of excellent concert music featuring local professional musicians.
+Now entering its fourth season, FWCC hosts the up-and-coming performing arts organization, the Washington Heights Chamber Orchestra, who presents a varied season of excellent concert music featuring local professional musicians.
 To learn more, visit their website at www.washingtonheightsorchestra.org.

 About the Music Director

 Currently in his fifth year on staff, Chris Whittaker was recently appointed Music Director after having served in interim and assistant roles.
 A composer, conductor, and pianist from York, PA, Chris’s musical language of jazz, classical, and gospel melds genres and brings people together.
 As a composer, Chris’s music has been performed and broadcast throughout the United States.